Aliens Versus Predator 2: Predator

 On the night of July 3, 2211, a Weyland-Yutani research facility on the planet Korari came under attack by at least one Predator.
 A young Rykov, who was a Marine at the time, was among the survivors, but suffered a major injury to his back; he was honorably discharged from the Marines and began working as a mercenary shortly thereafter.

 By November 2230, several predators have arrived at LV-1201; their arrival is brought to the attention of Rykov himself, who is now providing private security for the Weyland-Yutani installation there.
 The hunt lasts for at least a week, during which time one Predator self-destructs after losing in combat to an Alien ("the Incident") and two more are captured by the Iron Bears.
 Pursuing his captured clan-mates into the Forward Observation Pods, the player character eventually succumbs to electro-magnetic pulse grenades which render his equipment useless and result in his capture.

 Rykov places the Predator in a lab where it remains in stasis for over five weeks.
 It is revealed that this Predator is responsible for Rykov's injuries and his burning desire for revenge.
 Saved from being impregnated with a Xenomorph and inadvertently released by Corporal Harrison, the Predator powers through a horde of humans, reclaims his equipment and sets off in pursuit of General Rykov.

 After escaping aboard a corporate dropship, the Predator fights through the Alien infested caves and tunnels beneath the pods and eventually manages to signal his clan using human technology to broadcast the signal to them.
 The Predator clan promptly arrive and re-arm the Predator, who then sets off to finish Rykov.

 Following Rykov, now encased in an Exosuit, deep into the Xenomorph Hive, the Predator fights his way into the heart of the Hive for a climactic battle with General Rykov.
 Overcoming his enemy, the Predator rips through Rykov's body, and claims his spine as his trophy after 19 years of chase.
 The Predator reunites with his clan and departs the planet in order to pursue the U.S.S.
 Verloc.

+Development

+The game was developed in 20 months by the core development team.

 Reception

 The game received "favorable" reviews according to the review aggregation website Metacritic.

-The Academy of Interactive Arts & Sciences nominated Aliens vs. Predator 2 for its 2001 "Computer Action/Adventure Game of the Year" and "Online Game Play of the Year" awards.
-However, it lost in both categories to Return to Castle Wolfenstein.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Aliens vs. Predator 2 for the "PC Action/Adventure" and "Online Gameplay" awards; however, it lost in both categories to Return to Castle Wolfenstein.
 Similarly, the editors of Computer Games Magazine nominated Aliens Versus Predator 2 as the best action game of 2001, but ultimately gave the award to Operation Flashpoint: Cold War Crisis.